-Condition Mining-Half is designed to capture the way cryptocurrency mining operates in the real world.
-For most cryptocurrencies, mining requires a large number of dedicated devices which are costly to acquire and utilize.
-This implies that many investors have no option to efficiently mine coins and are thus constrained to only obtaining them through trading in the market.
+Treatment Mining-Half is designed to capture the way cryptocurrency mining operates in the real-world.
+For most cryptocurrencies, cost efficient mining requires a large number of dedicated devices which are costly to acquire and utilize.
+This implies that many investors have no option to cost effectively mine coins and, hence, are constrained to only obtaining them through trading in the market.
 We study whether and how asset pricing is affected when only half of the traders have the possibility to mine for assets, while the other half is restricted to acquiring assets only from the market.
-With this treatment, we can identify how concentration of access to the mining technology influences the asset pricing over and above mining itself.
-However, the effect may also be attributed to asymmetry in holdings rather than the mining (PoW) protocol alone.
+With this treatment, we can identify how centralization of the mining technology influences the asset pricing over and above mining itself.
+However, the effect may also be attributed to asymmetry in holdings rather than the mining protocol alone.
 In order to control for this, we also implement the Gift-Half treatment where we randomly assign half of the traders to be endowed with both assets and ECUs, while the other half do not receive any assets from the outset, but only experimental cash.

 In the Gift-Half and Mining-Half treatments, how traders are initially endowed depends on their randomly assigned role.
 Half of the traders are assigned role A and the other half role B. In Gift-Half, role A traders are endowed with 5140 ECUs and 40 assets at the outset, while role B traders are endowed with 6260 ECUs but no assets.
 Note that, given the expected redemption value of 28, the initial portfolios of traders in Gift-Half are equivalent to those of traders in Gift-All in terms of expected dividend value for both roles.
-In Mining-Half, role A traders have a starting endowment
+In Mining-Half, role A traders have a starting endowment of 5540 ECUs and zero assets and are allowed access to the mining technology.
+Role A traders can potentially spend up to 80 ECUs on mining in each period.
+We double their mining capacity per period to allow for the market to have the same overall potential mining volume as the Mining-All treatment.
+In the Mining-Half treatment, role B traders are endowed with 6260 ECUs but no assets and have no access to the mining technology.
+Table 2 offers an overview of the parameters for each treatment.